 MOD CME/15/75#11105

-41 5.3 The provisions governing the priority enjoyed by all other telecommunications are contained in the relevant CCITT Recommendations.
+41 5.3 The provisions governing the priority enjoyed by any other telecommunication services are contained in the relevant Recommendations of the ITU.

 Reasons: Editorial update.

 ADD CME/15/76#11109

 41A 5.4 Notwithstanding the provisions of Art.
 1, § 1.4 and § 1.6, and to enshrine the purpose set out in the Preamble; in Art.
 1, § 1.3; in Art.
 3, § 3.3; and taking into account Art.
 3, § 3.1, Member States shall encourage operating agencies which operate in their territory and provide international telecommunications services offered to the public, to apply the ITU Recommendations relating to safety of life, priority telecommunications, disaster recovery and emergency telecommunications.